timoffex/CAGD/README.md

 in the `geometry/bezier/deCasteljau.h` header (named after the de Casteljau algorithm, which occurs in every function in this header).

+This project can be compiled with Qt.
+I use Qt Creator, so it is done automatically for me, but you can probably use the `qmake` command on the .pro file manually.

-The `src/main.cpp` file currently includes some basic tests for the `Bezier` namespace.
+The `src/test_main.cpp` file currently includes some basic tests for the `Bezier` namespace.
-This file may be compiled with the following command from the root directory (note: you may need to create the bin/ directory manually first):
+This file may be compiled manually with the following command from the root directory (note: you may need to create the bin/ directory manually first):
 ```
-  g++ -std=c++1z src/main.cpp -o bin/test
+  g++ -std=c++1z src/test_main.cpp -o bin/test
 ```

 The -std=c++1z option is necessary because I use the